Building My Home Garage Gym

 These bands are okay, but feel light to me.
 They're fine for face pulls.
 I wish they had a little more resistence.

-I've made a few Strong Fitness routines that I really love.
+I've made or acquired a few Strong Fitness routines that I really love.
 Click each link to download the routine to your phone.

 Note that some of the product links are affiliate links.
 I don't endorse them for the affiliate money, which more or less just helps pay for hosting my website, but rather because I use these products every week in my gym and like them.